 City of Southfield Fireworks Ordinance & Safety Reminder

-Southfield residents are reminded to use caution and good judgement while celebrating the Independence Day holiday this Fourth of July.
+Southfield residents are reminded to use caution and good judgement while celebrating Independence Day.
 Please observe all local, state and federal laws relative to the use of consumer fireworks.
-The recent high temperatures and dry conditions have created a dangerous environment for the discharge of fireworks.
+This season's relatively low rainfall and dry conditions have created a dangerous environment for the discharge of fireworks.
 Residents are urged to use extreme caution when using fireworks and to be considerate of their neighbors, especially seniors, those with pets or veterans who may be suffering from PTSD.

-Residents are also reminded that there will be no rubbish or recycling collection on Independence Day and City offices and the library will be closed.
+Residents are also reminded that there will be no rubbish or recycling collection on Independence Day and collection will be delayed one day all week thereafter.
+City offices and the library will be closed.

-Please celebrate Independence Day responsibly and do your part to ensure the safety of yourself, your family and neighbors!
+Please celebrate Independence Day responsibly and do your part to ensure the safety of yourself, your family, your neighbors and property.